chisomdaniel/MNIST-Digit-Classifier/README.md

   ```
 - Run the notebook cell by cell.

-### Here is an example of the model being used to predict the digit written in an image:
+### Here is an example of the model being used to predict the digit written in an image
 ![test](./images/test.png)